Phantas0s/devdash-doc/content/getting-started/examples/_index.md

 weight: 1000
 ---

 Here are some simple examples to get you started.
-If you need more complex and real use cases, it's [over there](/getting-started/use-cases/).
+Some more complex and real use cases are [available as well](/getting-started/use-cases/).

 ## Google Analytics

-There are two services used here: the [monitoring service](/reference/services/monitoring/) and the [Google Analytics service](/reference/services/google-analytics/).
+For the first example, two services are used: the [monitoring service](/reference/services/monitoring/) and the [Google Analytics service](/reference/services/google-analytics/).

-This first simple example show you how to use two different way or providing the [size](/display/size/) (width) of any widget ("6", "S" and "XS").
+It will show how to use two different way or providing the [size](/display/size/) (width) of any widget (using a number from 1 to 12, or a T-shirt size).

 As you can see, you need to provide a `keyfile` and a `view_id` for the service `google_analytics`.
-There is a walkthrough how to obtain these two information [here](/reference/services/google-analytics/).
+There is a walk through how to obtain these two information [here](/reference/services/google-analytics/).

 {{%expand "Show me the config!" %}}
 ```yaml